GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

    based on duration and shader clock frequency used in other RGP panes such as Wavefront occupancy.

-   The **Command buffers** pie chart shows the number of command buffers in the frame broken down by the Direct and Compute queues.
-Compute submissions are colored in red and graphics submissions are colored in light blue.
+   The **Queue submissions** and **Command buffers** pie charts show the number of queue submissions and command buffers in the frame broken down by the Direct and Compute queues.
+Compute submissions are colored in yellow and graphics submissions are colored in light blue.
 The **Sync Primitives** section counts how many unique signal and wait objects were detected throughout the profile.

 .. image:: media_rgp/RGP_FrameSummary_3.png
   :width: 8.73428in